pingidentity/terraform-provider-pingone/docs/data-sources/agreement.md

 page_title: "pingone_agreement Data Source - terraform-provider-pingone"
 subcategory: "Platform"
 description: |-
-  Datasource to retrieve details of an agreement in a PingOne environment.
+  Datasource to retrieve details of an agreement configured in a PingOne environment.
 ---

 # pingone_agreement (Data Source)

-Datasource to retrieve details of an agreement in a PingOne environment.
+Datasource to retrieve details of an agreement configured in a PingOne environment.

 ## Example Usage